kmaasrud/pythentur/README.md

 ### `StopPlace.get()` method

-This method makes a request to the Entur GraphQL API, and retrives a list of calls, each represented by a dictionary.
+This method makes a request to the Entur GraphQL API, by populating the query template with the NSR ID and the number of calls to get.
+This retrieves a list of calls, each represented by a dictionary.

     from pythentur import StopPlace
     oslo_s = StopPlace("NSR:StopPlace:59872")